 \textbf{Collision Event 2 - UE 0 does not perform reselection in the selection window and continues to collide with a UE that it has previously collided with in prior RRIs.} Collision Event 2 includes two collision sub-events that depend on the collided UE's $R_c$ state at the moment UE 0's $R_c = 0$:

 \begin{itemize}

-\item \textbf{Sub-event 1 - Collided UE's $\bm{R_c = 0}$ when UE 0's $\bm{R_c = 0}$.} As Fig. \ref{fig:ColE2}(a) shows, UE 0's $R_c$ decrements to 0 at $T = T_1+2T_{RRI}$, meanwhile the collided UE 1 also decrements to 0.
-Then both UEs do not perform reselection, indicating that both persist with the PRB reserved in the prior (several) RRIs to the current selection window [$T_1+2T_{RRI}, T_1+3T_{RRI}$].
+\item \textbf{Sub-event 1 - Collided UE's $\bm{R_c = 0}$ when UE 0's $\bm{R_c = 0}$.} In Fig. \ref{fig:ColE2}(a) we see UE 0's $R_c$ decrements to 0 at $T = T_1+2T_{RRI}$, meanwhile the collided UE 1 also decrements to 0.
+Then, both UEs do not perform reselection, indicating that both persist with the PRB reserved in the prior selection window to the current, i.e., over [$T_1+2T_{RRI}, T_1+3T_{RRI}$].
 Since both UEs have collided with each other by reserving the same PRB in the prior RRIs, MAC collisions between UE 0 and UE 1 will continue in their overlapping selection window.
-At $T = T_1 + 3T_{RRI}$, UE 0's $R_{c, init} = 9$ while UE 1's $R_{c, init} = 12$.
-Thus 9 further consecutive collisions must happen between UE 0 and UE 1 after their overlapping selection window\footnote{The number of consecutive collisions right after UE 0's selection window under Collision Event 2 Sub-event 1 is still $\min\left\{R_{c, init}^{UE 0}(T), R_{c, init}^{UE 1}(T) \right \}$.
-Thus the number of consecutive collisions right after UE 0's selection window under Collision Event 2 Sub-event 1 also ranges [5, 15]. }.
+The number of consecutive collisions right after UE 0's selection window under Collision Event 2 Sub-event 1 is still $\min\left\{R_{c, init}^{UE 0}(T), R_{c, init}^{UE 1}(T) \right \}$ which lies in the range [5, 15].